The morning after the night before and the paranormal brothers find a visit to another point on the pentagram rather more than mere observation.

 They reconvened on the disused path leading from gate to chapel entrance and drew deep settling breaths.
 Unlit torches in hand, they used moonlight and night adapted eyes to guide them toward the stone archway that, in a previous life, would have been host to large oaken doors.
 Inside it was dark along the elevation closest to the moon.
 Stretching from this were fingered shadows tracing the rippled stonework above.
 Apart from a slight wind blowing through a gap in the far wall and tunnelling towards them nothing physical seemed at odds with the world.

 Joseph took another slow look round the open aired interior.
 No sinister shadows or misty tendrils hiding unseen phantasms.
-No strange noises, wails or chains.
+Nor were there any noises, wails or chains.
 No insects or spider webs.
 He switched on his torch; no bird droppings or vegetation either.
 Glancing up he spied an overhanging elderberry tree, except it was leaning away from the building.
 Almost as if it were trying not to touch the stonework.
 He glanced down the side elevation.
-Excommunicated stones were moss covered.
+Excommunicated stones covered in moss.
 Anything not attached to the relic held nature.
 Anything part of it did not.
 Returning to the threshold he once again shone the beam of his torch inside.

 “Not the word I would use, but befitting perhaps.”